-It is expected that the new River Basin Management Plan will be finalised by the end of 2021.
+It is expected that the new River Basin Management Plan will be finalised in 2022.
 Currently selection of updated Priority Areas for Action is underway with all stakeholders, based on river risk assessments and status.
 The Plan will have implications for County Carlow in that additional sub-catchments will be included as Priority Areas for Action.